MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/testing-BTP-hw-audio.md

 # Audio Capable Peripheral Radios #

-The Traduci requires a 12-pin connector to communicate with any radio module.
+The Traduci board requires a 12-pin connector to communicate with any radio module.
 The audio radios and breakouts listed here take a radio module and break out the necessary pins to a 12 pin layout.

 <table>
     <colgroup>